Government Law Exams

 English Language

 In the final stage, the interview is for a total of 100 marks, and the candidate will clear the cut-off at 40%.
+(Different for each exam.
+The above example is for the IBPS SO exam)

-The JAG Entry Scheme was officially issued by the Indian Army.
-Applications for the 31st course (October 2023) are live now.
-Short Service Commission by JAG Entry Scheme (also known as Judge Advocate General’s Corps) falls under the military branch of justice and law.
 The responsibilities of a Judge Advocate General include advising the military officers, draft filing, court appearances, and tribunals.
 They are also required to master the practice of Military Laws and equal to the rank of a military lieutenant.

 • 5 posts for men

-• 3 posts for women
+• 2 posts for women

 • Location of the job: All over India

-• Candidates should either be a citizen of India, or a subject of Bhutan, or a subject of Nepal, or a Tibetan refugee who settled in India before the 01st of Jan.
-1962, or a person of Pakistan, Burma, Sri Lanka and East African countries of Kenya, Uganda, the United Republic of Tanzania, Zambia, Malawi, Zaire and Ethiopia, and Vietnam immigrant with Indian origin with a certificate of eligibility has been issued by the Govt. of India.
+• Candidates should either be a citizen of India, a subject of Bhutan, or a subject of Nepal, a Tibetan refugee who settled in India before the 01st of Jan.
+1962, or a person of Pakistan, Burma, Sri Lanka, and East African countries of Kenya, Uganda, the United Republic of Tanzania, Zambia, Malawi, Zaire and Ethiopia, and Vietnam immigrant with Indian origin with a certificate of eligibility has been issued by the Govt. of India.*

-• Candidates should be between 21 to 27 years of age on 1st January 2023.
+• Candidates should be between 21 to 27 years of age while applying for any specific round of the JAG exam.

 • Candidates must hold an LLB degree (five years course after the 10+2 examination or three years after graduation) from a college recognized by the Bar Council of India.